-C. Lisetti e-mail: lisetti@cis.fiu.edu
+E-mail:{uyasa001|lisetti|rishen}@cis.fiu.edu

-N. Rishe e-mail: rishen@cis.fiu.edu research which, together, could bring a revolution to humancomputer interaction as we know it.
+(VH) - and spoken dialog systems (SDS) are two emerging fields of research which, together, could bring a revolution to human-computer interaction as we know it.
 Even though the term ECA includes the notion of spoken dialog, SDS and ECA communities still do not have a strong connection.
 While progress in the spoken dialog system area is complementary for the development of conversational embodied agents, latest findings in SDS research have not been commonly used by ECA researchers (and vice versa).

-Indeed, although spoken dialog systems (SDS, henceforth) research has shown in the past few years that using reinforcement learning (RL) with MDPs for dialog management outperforms older hand-crafted rule-based approaches [13,56], intelligent virtual agent researchers have not yet integrated these results in their dialog systems.
-ECA-based systems usually involve spoken dialog (versus menu options to choose from), but their dialog management usually still relies on hand-crafted methods [2,30].
+Indeed, although spoken dialog systems (SDS, henceforth) research has shown in the past few years that using Reinforcement Learning (RL) with MDPs for dialog management outperforms older hand-crafted rule-based approaches [14,56], intelligent virtual agent researchers have not yet integrated these results in their dialog systems.
+ECA-based systems usually involve spoken dialog (versus menu options to choose from), but their dialog management usually still relies on hand-crafted methods [30,3].

-In this project, we bring together latest progress from the SDS community to the IVA community with the use of RLbased dialog management integrated with a 3D animated character (shown in Fig. 1).
-The 3D animated virtual character is an interface for a task-based spoken dialog to deliver brief alcohol interventions to people at-risk of health issues due to excessive alcohol consumption.
+In this project, we bring together latest progress from the SDS community to the IVA community with the use of RL-based dialog management integrated with a 3D animated character (shown in Figure 1).
+The 3D animated virtual character is an interface for a taskbased spoken dialog to deliver brief alcohol interventions to people at-risk of health issues due to excessive alcohol consumption.